-- March of the Minis (2006, Nintendo DS): The first title to have the gameplay that the rest of the series is known for; featuring Mini-Mario toys that move around the levels on their own and that the player must keep safe by manipulating the environment.
-Mario is opening a "Super Mini-Mario World" amusement park, and Pauline (from the original arcade game) is a guest of honor at the opening ceremonies.
-DK is instantly smitten with her, but when she shuns his Mini-DK gift in favor of a Mini-Mario, he doesn't take it well and abducts her.
+- Mario vs. Donkey Kong: March of the Minis (2006, Nintendo DS): The first title to have the gameplay that the rest of the series is known for; featuring Mini Mario toys that move around the levels on their own and that the player must keep safe by manipulating the environment.
+Mario is opening a "Super Mini Mario World" amusement park, and Pauline (from the original arcade game) is a guest of honor at the opening ceremonies.
+DK is instantly smitten with her, but when she shuns his Mini Donkey Kong gift in favor of a Mini Mario, he doesn't take it well and abducts her.
 This game also introduces a level editor, which would become a major series feature.

-- Minis March Again (2009, Nintendo DS digital-only): DK's in line for the amusement park again, but when tickets sell out he gets pissed and grabs Pauline again.
+- Mario vs. Donkey Kong: Minis March Again!
+(2009, Nintendo DS digital-only): DK's in line for the amusement park again, but when tickets sell out he gets pissed and grabs Pauline again.

-- Mini-Land Mayhem (2010, Nintendo DS).
-Mario has made Mini-Pauline toys and is giving them away to the first hundred visitors - but DK is number 101, which... do we really need to explain it?
+- Mario vs. Donkey Kong: Mini-Land Mayhem!
+(2010, Nintendo DS).
+Mario has made Mini Pauline toys and is giving them away to the first hundred visitors - but DK is number 101, which... do we really need to explain it?